 Bacteriology is the study of bacteria.
 Bacteria are minute, microscopic, simple, unicellular prokaryotic organisms occurring as saprophytes and parasites on a wide range of habitats.

 - Structures of External side of the cell wall.

 - Cell wall

-- Structures of Internal side of the cell wall
+- Structures of the Internal side of the cell wall

 The bacterial cell Structures at external side of the cell wall include flagella, fimbrie (pili), and capsule (slime layer).

 Flagella are thin, hair-like appendages that originate from a granular structure, the basal body which is present just beneath the plasma membrane.
 They are composed of protein, “Flagellin”.
 The flagellin molecules are forming a single cylindrical filament.

 Flagella are present in eubacteria.
 The bacilli and possess flagella.
 The cocci do not possess flagella.
 They are responsible for motility of bacteria.

 On the basis of arrangement of flagella, four types of arrangements are recognized.
 They are “Lophotrichous, Amphitrichous, Monotrichous, Peritrichous” (In short cut for easy recollection- LAAMP).